Feedpresso/blog/_drafts/2016-01-21-what-is-feedpresso-and-how-it-is-different.markdown

 And what if you like tennis, but none of your friends do?
 You are not likely to see any news about that.

+Also, they suffer from the same problem as topic readers - content in your local language is not available.

 ## Conclusion
 We think that Feedpresso has found a unique place in this market: start